cambiotraining/unix-shell/materials/01-basics/02-files_directories.md

 :::{.callout-exercise}
 #### Copy with multiple filenames
 {{< level 2 >}}

+For this exercise, make sure you are in the course materials directory: `cd ~/Desktop/data-shell`

 What does `cp` do when given several filenames and a directory name?